marijnh/Eloquent-JavaScript/14_dom.md

 {{index "getAttribute method", "setAttribute method", "className property", "class attribute"}}

 There is a commonly used attribute, `class`, which is a ((keyword)) in the JavaScript language.
 For historical reasons—some old JavaScript implementations could not handle property names that matched keywords—the property used to access this attribute is called `className`.
-You can also access it under its real name, `"class"` with the `getAttribute` and `setAttribute` methods.
+You can also access it under its real name, `"class"`, with the `getAttribute` and `setAttribute` methods.

 ## Layout